ByungKwanLee/YOLO-Dyanmic-ROS/README.md

     + Keeping prediction without detection
 ___

-### V4 : depth Extraction from detected and tracked Objects
+### V4 : depth extraction from detected and tracked objects
 - Add boundingbox message to distacne from the object
 ___
-### V3 : real-Time Object Tracking by Linear Kalman filter
+### V3 : real-time object tracking by linear kalman filter
 - Adding Kalman Filter on the Detection thread
 - Transition and Updating Error Covariance
 - Dynamic Allocation and Remove Completely